amaas-fintech/chalicedoc/README.rst

 Chalicedoc makes documenting Chalice applications easier.

-This module adds a "chalice" directive for reStructuredText, which can be used by Sphinx/docutils to autogenerate documentation of your chalice routes using the docstrings in your Chalice app.
+This module adds a "chalice" domain for reStructuredText, which can be used by Sphinx/docutils to autogenerate documentation of your chalice routes using the docstrings in your Chalice app.